maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

-- Every iteration (means every time 1 step occurs in the real env) the manager decides whether to execute without planning or plan first, the controller is the state to action policy that decides what action to take given a state (and history), it does this even if imagining, then the model evals the action aka it just predicts the next state and reward and this all is aggregated to memory aka fed into the memory which is an LSTM and this encodes a vector rep of the history
+- Every iteration (means every time 1 step occurs in the real env) the manager decides whether to execute without planning or plan first, the controller is the state to action policy that decides what action to take given a state (and history), it does this even if imagining, then the model evals the action aka it just predicts the next state and reward and this all is fed into the memory
+- The memory is an LSTM that encodes a vector rep of the history
+    - The memory is very important because it along with the current state is what is input into the controller, so when the imagination or planning process occurs the memory implicitly forms a plan for the controller to use when acting in the real world (and also when picking actions in the imagination phases)
 - Specifically the manager is a MLP that represents a policy, input: memory encoding, output: a route which means act, or pick any state in which to imagine a next action from (aka picks imagine)
     - There are three hyperparameter ways to let a manager pick an imagined state in the current iteration